All three sprits who reside here have interesting ways of interacting with people.

 Informal investigations by enthusiasts are limited to the ground floor.
 All the student dorms are closed to people without security clearance and key cards.

 It’s likely that Henry Flagler’s spirit is content just to be the fly on the wall, watching to see if things are going well, acting like a supervisor, probably not afraid to set the living straight when needed.
 Ida Alicia may only make herself known in specific instances, and the Woman in Black may still walk the halls, where few people see her; still hiding from public view.

 Saint Augustine, Florida 32084

-Flagler College can be found in the heart of historical St. Augustine, on 74 King St., taking up several blocks.
-The front of the college is on King St., but the majority of the college lays between King St. and Carrea St., and between Markland Place and Cordova St.
+Flagler College can be found in the heart of historical St. Augustine, on 74 King Street, taking up several blocks.
+The front of the college is on King Street, but the majority of the college lays between King Street and Carrea Street, and between Markland Place and Cordova Street

 - Ghosts of Saint Augustine

 by Dave Lapham